-As I mentioned earlier, at first glance the Enjin website creator can look messy and cluttered.
+As I mentioned earlier, at first glance, the Enjin web builder can look messy and cluttered.
 Still, if you give this site builder a chance, you’ll see that Enjin actually follows quite a logical layout and allows a lot of room for customisation and creativity.

 One of the many modules Enjin supports is the Image Box.
 This module allows you to add a single image to your site.
-If you, on the other hand, want to add more images, you can use the Gallery Slideshow module.
-If you want to add a slideshow to your site, you can use the Showcase module.
+On the other hand, if you want to add more images, you can use the Gallery Slideshow module.
+Finally, if you want to add a slideshow to your site, you can use the Showcase module.

 When it comes to editing images, there’s not much you can do.
 Changing the image title is as far as you’ll get with Enjin image editing tools.
 The lack of an image editor that can crop the picture, for example, is a bit of a letdown.

 Adding new content to your Enjin site is one of the tasks that doesn’t require too much effort.
 Whether you have a guild or a clan website, you’ll be able to add content to it with ease.
 To launch the content editor, you should first add a News/Blog module or HTML module.
 Enjin features several more content-building modules such as Text Slider or a Wiki module that can add a Wikipedia-like layout to your site.